-‘Murder In Mahim’ is a murder mystery set in the commercial city of Mumbai.
-This crime drama takes us to the rarely seen underbelly of life in Mahim, a suburb in the heart of the said metropolitan city of Mumbai, India.
+Murder In Mahim is a crime mystery set in Mumbai.
+So, this realistic drama takes us to the rarely seen underbelly of life in Mahim, a suburb in the heart of the said metropolitan city.

-‘Murder In Mahim’ 2024 show is based on the author Jerry Pinto’s 2018 novel of the same title.
-Interestingly, this contemporary murder crime (s) mystery takes us into the less-explored world of LGBTQI in Mumbai, India.
+Notably, the Murder In Mahim show is based on the author Jerry Pinto’s 2018 novel of the same title.
+Interestingly, this contemporary murder crime (s) mystery takes us into the less-explored world of LGBTQI (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual) in the commercial city of India.

-‘Murder In Mahim’ Is A Riveting Tale Focusing On LGBTQI Issues In India
+“Murder In Mahim” Is A Riveting Tale Focusing On LGBTQI Issues In India

 Trailer: Murder In Mahim (S1/2024) Series